 A proper fit is paramount.
 An ill-fitting no-pull device can be ineffective, uncomfortable, or even dangerous.

-- “Two-Finger Test”: Once the harness or halter is on, you should be able to comfortably slide two fingers between any strap and your dog’s body.
-If it’s too tight, it restricts movement or breathing; if too loose, your dog might slip out or experience chafing.
+- “Two-Finger Test”: You should comfortably slide two fingers between any strap and your dog’s body.
+Too tight restricts movement; too loose allows slipping or chafing.

 Leash Attachment Points